LukeWinikates/japanese-accent/README.md

   * Add OJAD attribution
 * Batch deleting of imported segments
 * Fix typesafety of golang route parameters?
-* Connect more of the HTTP calls to
-* improvements to VTT import
-  * interactive importer
-    * automatically hide zero-duration ones
 * keyboard shortcuts for the main dictaphone interaction
 * Revamp of AppDrawer:
   * priority-based ordering for recently added videos (based on last activity date)